mvillafuertem/scala-1/topics/syntax/dynamic.md

 Container().missing
 ```

-The compiler will identify this as an error.
-Not the error that `missing` is not a member of `Container`, but
+The compiler will identify this as an error; not the error that `missing` is not a member of `Container`, but
 instead:
 ```
 value selectDynamic is not a member of Container possible cause: maybe a wrong Dynamic method signature?
 ```

-This message makes it clearer what transformed invocation the compiler is attempting.
+This message makes it a little more obvious that the compiler has attempted a transformation to a `Dynamic`
+signature, and which method is involved in that transformation.

 ## Other Transformations

-Different types of expression involving dot-notation on `Dynamic` objects (in the example below, called `value`)
+Different types of expression involving dot-notation on `Dynamic` objects (in all the examples below, called
-will be rewritten by the compiler into statically-typed expressions involving the real methods, `selectDynamic`,
+`value`) will be rewritten by the compiler into statically-typed expressions involving the real methods,
-`applyDynamic`, `applyDynamicNamed` and `updateDynamic`.
+`selectDynamic`, `applyDynamic`, `applyDynamicNamed` and `updateDynamic`.

 These transformations include a variety of different types of expression, including not just member access, but
 method invocations with multiple parameters and parameter lists, with named parameters.